Overview

 How It Works

-- An API token with admin permissions accesses the Atlassian REST APIs
+- An Atlassian service-account token accesses the Atlassian REST APIs through the Atlassian API gateway

 - The connector syncs content based on project and space permissions